octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ### Test and Scenario

 The purpose of the test scenario is to ensure the proper functionality of the smart contract by testing the conditions and checking the changes made to the storage.

 With SmartPy a test is a method of the class contract preceded by `@sp.add_test`.

-Inside this method you need to instantiate your class contract, and your scenario to which you will add the contract instance and all the calls related to the instance you want to test.
+Inside this method, you need to instantiate your class contract and your scenario to which you will add the contract instance and all the calls related you want to test.

 ```python
 @sp.add_test(name="Raffle")